 Frostbite is injury due to freezing of tissue.
 Initial manifestations may be deceptively benign.
 Skin may appear white or blistered and is numb; rewarming causes substantial pain.
 Gangrene may develop.
 Severely damaged tissue may autoamputate.
-Treatment is rewarming in warm (37 to 40° C) water and local care.
-Surgical amputation is occasionally necessary, but a decision, often guided by imaging results, should usually be delayed until after definitive demarcation of necrotic tissue.
+Treatment is rewarming in warm (37 to 39° C) water, local care, and pain management.
+Surgical amputation may occasionally be indicated.
+However, surgical intervention, often guided by imaging results, is usually delayed until definitive demarcation of necrotic tissue occurs.

 (See also Overview of Cold Injury.)